-The rate of people with chronic conditions being cared for in general practice, in particular musculoskeletal conditions and mental health problems, is increasing over time (Figure 23).
+The rate of people with chronic conditions being cared for in general practice, in particular musculoskeletal conditions and mental health problems, is increasing over time88 (Figure 24).

-Figure 23.
+Figure 24.
 Trends in population prevalence estimates from active and inactive patients in general practice with a coded diagnosis, Tasmania | 2000-19

 GPs care for most Tasmanians receiving health care for mental health problems.
-In 2019 there were approximately 80,000 people who saw their GP for a mental health problem.
+In 2019 there were approximately 80,000 people who saw their GP for a mental health problem88.
 The most common problem was depression, followed by anxiety.
-Local government areas with the highest rates of GP attendance for mental health problems were Devonport and the Huon Valley.
+LGAs with the highest rates of GP attendance for mental health problems were Devonport and the Huon Valley.